rb58853/template-fastchat-mcp/readme.md

-# `mcp-llm-client` Template
+# `fastchat-mcp` Template

-Reference repository for evaluating and testing the [`mcp-llm-client`](https://github.com/rb58853/mcp-llm-client) package.
+Reference repository for evaluating and testing the [`fastchat-mcp`](https://github.com/rb58853/fastchat-mcp) package.
 This template enables quick verification of client integration and functionality, as well as testing your own or third-party MCP servers.

-For detailed information about the MCP client with LLM integration, please refer to the [official repository](https://github.com/rb58853/mcp-llm-client).
+For detailed information about the MCP client with LLM integration, please refer to the [official repository](https://github.com/rb58853/fastchat-mcp).

 ## Table of Contents